cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 1. The load-balancer directs the traffic over the following ports to the Manager nodes based on round robin or any other load sharing policy:
    * Port 443 - REST API & UI.
+   * Port 8009 - Monitoring Service to Manager communication and between the Monitoring Services.
    * Port 53333 - Agents to Manager communication.
    * **Note** Port 80 is not mentioned and should not be load balanced because the recommended approach is to use SSL.
 1. **Session stickiness** must be kept.